Welcome to today's edition of the Rush 24-7 podcast.

 And the story was that Buckley was in some city making a speech.

-And in the QA section of the speech, somebody asked him, have you heard this new guy on the radio, Rush Limbaugh?
+And in the QA section of the speech, somebody asked him, Have you heard this new guy on the radio, Rush Limbaugh?

 What do you think of him?

-And I don't remember verbatim Mr. Buckley's answer, but it it was in the vein of, yeah, let me take you here over to a corner where nobody can hear us.
+And I don't remember verbatim Mr. Buckley's answer, but it was in the vein of, yeah, let me take you here over to a corner where nobody can hear us.

 Yeah, I like him.